Marsquake: Detectability

-The first attempts to detect seismic activity on Mars were with the Viking program in 1975, and although the landers were operated for several years, the seismographs were mounted on top of the landers and were unable to detect any clear seismic activity due to the Martian wind blowing them too much.
+The first attempts to detect seismic activity on Mars were with the Viking program with two landers, Viking 1 & 2 in 1976, with seismometers mounted on top of the lander.
+The seismometer on the Viking 1 lander failed.
+The Viking 2 seismometer collected data for 2100 hours (89 days) of data over 560 sols of lander recorded.

+Viking 2 recorded two possible marsquakes on Sol 53 (daytime during windy period) and Sol 80 (nighttime during low wind period).
+Due to the inability to separate ground motion from wind-driven lander vibrations and the lack of other collaborating possible marsquakes, the Sol 53 and Sol 80 events could not be confirmed during the Viking mission.
 It was possible to rule out frequent and large marsquakes at that time.
-The Viking 2 device collected data for 2100 hours (89 days) of data over 560 sols of lander runtime.
-The Viking 1 lander did not return any data due to a problem activating the seismometer.
-Times when the windspeed was low at the Viking 2 site, allowed limits to be placed on seismic activity at the time and place on Mars.
+The low detection rate and evaluation when the windspeed was low at the Viking 2 site, allowed limits to be placed on seismic activity on Mars.

-There was one candidate for a Mars quake on Sol 80 by the Viking 2 seismometer.
-However, there was no wind speed data, so it's not possible to say whether it was the wind or not.
-Much of data set has been converted to ASCII files from the original recordings.
-Thirty years later, data from the InSight mission led to an increased interest in the Viking data set, and further analysis may reveal one of the largest collection of Mars dust devil detections.

-The InSight Mars lander, launched in May 2018, landed on Mars on 26 November 2018 and deployed a seismometer called Seismic Experiment for Interior Structure (SEIS) on 19 December 2018 to search for marsquakes and analyze Mars's internal structure.
+In 2013, data from the InSight mission (see below) led to an increased interest in the Viking data set, and further analysis may reveal one of the largest collections of Mars dust devil detections.
+In 2023, a re-evaluation of Viking 2 using InSight data and analysis, and Viking wind data, confirmed that the two Viking events on Sol 53 and 80 were marsquakes.The InSight Mars lander, launched in May 2018, landed on Mars on 26 November 2018 and deployed a seismometer called Seismic Experiment for Interior Structure (SEIS) on 19 December 2018 to search for marsquakes and analyze Mars's internal structure.
 Even if no seismic events are detected, the seismometer is expected to be sensitive enough to detect possibly several dozen meteors causing airbursts in Mars's atmosphere per year, as well as meteorite impacts.
-It will also investigate how the Martian crust and mantle respond to the effects of meteorite impacts, which gives clues to the planet's inner structure.

-A faint seismic signal, believed to be a small marsquake, was measured and recorded by the InSight lander on 6 April 2019.
+It will also investigate how the Martian crust and mantle respond to the effects of meteorite impacts, which gives clues to the planet's inner structure.A faint seismic signal, believed to be a small marsquake, was measured and recorded by the InSight lander on 6 April 2019.
 The lander's seismometer detected ground vibrations while three distinct kinds of sounds were recorded, according to NASA.
 Three other events were recorded on 14 March, 10 April, and 11 April, but these signals were even smaller and more ambiguous in origin, making it difficult to determine their cause.

 On 4 May 2022, a large marsquake, estimated at magnitude 5, was detected by the seismometer on the InSight lander.

-Candidate Natural Seismic Events
+In October 2023 the results of a collaborative international project to scan the surface of Mars for a new impact crater created at the time of the 4 May 2022 seismic event, known as S1222a, was published.
+It was estimated that a crater of at least 300m in diameter would be created to produce the seismic waves, which reverberated round the planet for six hours.
+The survey of satellite images from five different orbiters concluded that the event was not the result of an impact event.